Grand Fenwick: The novels

 In The Mouse That Roared (1955), the Duchy seeks to stop American counterfeiting of Pinot Grand Fenwick.
 Grand Fenwick's formal protests are ignored by U.S. State Department employees, who think the documents are pranks.
 Grand Fenwick then plans an attack on the United States, certain this will lead to immediate defeat followed by generous American aid.
-The Grand Fenwick Expeditionary Force lands when the streets of New York are deserted during a nuclear attack drill.
+The Grand Fenwick Expeditionary Force lands when the streets of New York City are deserted during a nuclear attack drill.
 Ultimately, they take prisoners and return to Grand Fenwick.
 One captive is the inventor of the Q-bomb, and the Duchy finds itself the possessor of the only working model of this devastating weapon.
 Grand Fenwick forms an alliance of small nations, the Tiny Twenty, and uses its control of the bomb to obtain world peace.

 Beware of the Mouse (1958) is set in the Middle Ages and explains the historical origin of Grand Fenwick.

 In The Mouse on the Moon (1962), Grand Fenwick beats the U.S. and the Soviet Union in a space race by using a new rocket fuel, the secret ingredient for which is found in a "premier grand cru" crop of Pinot Grand Fenwick.

 In The Mouse on Wall Street (1969), the Duchy disrupts the world's finances.
 In an attempt to dispose of a sizable royalty payment from an American chewing gum company by investing it in failing companies, Duchess Gloriana finds she has the Midas touch for the stock market, and in a flurry of rumor and assumption, the Duchy becomes a financial superpower.

 In The Mouse that Saved the West (1981), it is discovered that the Duchy is sitting on the largest oil deposit in the world.